PowerShell/DscResource.Tests/README.md

 help files include details on the property types for each resource, as well as a text description and examples where they exist.

-a README.md with a text description must exist in the resource's subdirectory for the help file to be generated.
+A README.md with a text description must exist in the resource's subdirectory for the help file to be generated.

 When the DSC resource module is imported, these help files can then be read by passing